Privacy Policy

 We take data protection seriously

-Protecting your privacy when processing personal data is an important concern for us.
-When you visit our website, our web servers store the IP of your Internet service provider, the website from which you visit us, the websites that you visit and the date and duration of the visit.
-This information is absolutely necessary for the technical transmission of the websites and secure server operation.
-There is no personalized evaluation of this data.
+Protecting your privacy when processing personal data is very important to us.
+When you visit our website, our web servers automatically store the IP address of your internet service provider, the website from which you visited us, the pages you visit on our site, and the date and duration of your visit.
+This information is essential for the technical transmission of the website and the secure operation of the server.
+This data is not used for personalized analysis.

 WV Grundstücksgesellschaft mbH